 That PG Rating

-But is Dora and the Lost City of Gold ok for children to see?
+But is Dora and the Lost City of Gold safe for children?
 As with any PG rated film these days, the MPAA ratings could lean either way (Christopher Robin PG or Incredibles 2 PG?).
 Rated PG for “action and impolite humor,” should parents be concerned?
 For this film, absolutely.
 This is not a film for all audiences and one scene in particular to keep an eye on.
-What age rating is recommended?
+What Dora age rating is recommended?

 Language.
 Thankfully there is no swear words of note in this film.
 There are a few mentions of the word “dork” and “loser.”
 There is also the phrase “shut up” used about 5 times in an angry manner.
 I have more on another word used, but see below under adult themes.